eTutor-plus-plus/dke-dispatcher/README.md

 Then, you can let the [module-serivce](./src/main/java/at/jku/dke/etutor/grading/service/ModuleService.java) return an instance of the implemented evaluator, according to the task-type-parameter of a submission that is sent to this application for evaluation and grading.

 Further notes:
-- use Maven for functionalDependency management
+- use Maven for dependency management
 - For managing exercises, create a dedicated controller class for the module
 - Use a connection pool for database connections
 - Externalize configuration properties in the respective [file](./src/main/resources/application.properties)